 WHAT ARE YOUR RECOMMENDATIONS ON BOOKS, BLOGS OR INFO YOU’VE FOUND USEFUL THAT YOU’D LIKE TO SHARE?

-I have been reading this book called “Could It Be Autism?”
+The book, “Could It Be Autism?” is one that I have been reading, and you can read the book here.
 I personally love it, I can relate so much to it.

 I’m going to link down below one of my favorite blogs of a boy with Autism.